n0m4d22/HackTheBox-Writeups/machines/medium/schooled/schooled-writeup.md

 echo "10.129.96.53 schooled.htb" | sudo tee -a /etc/hosts
 ```

-Moving on we can try dir busting the domain for other pages and endpoint using `diresearch` or `gobuster`.
+Moving on we can try dir busting the domain for other pages and endpoints using `diresearch` or `gobuster`.

 ```bash
 dirsearch -u http://schooled.htb